venguix/NeoRS/README.md

 if you plan to use the BCP data, please contact Dr. Elison (jtelison@umn.edu).

 ## Acknowledgements
-We would like to thank Dr.C Smyser and Dr. J Neil from the Washington University – School of Medicine, in St. Louis Missouri for sharing their templates for this project.
+We would like to thank Dr. C Smyser and Dr. J Neil from the Washington University – School of Medicine, in St. Louis Missouri for sharing their templates for this project.

-We would also like to thank Dr. Jed Elison for letting us use the neonatal data from the Baby Connectome Project.
+We would also like to thank Dr. J Elison for letting us use the neonatal data from the Baby Connectome Project.

 #### If you used NeoRS in your research please make sure that you reference: